kevin-huff/youtube-queue2/README.md

 - Judge overlay: `http://localhost:3000/judge/{channel}/{cupId}/overlay`

 Tip: In OBS, add a “Browser Source” at your canvas size (e.g., 1920×1080) and paste the overlay URL.

+### Ad Announcements
+- What it does: posts a warning message 30 seconds before ad breaks and a friendly message when ads end.
+- How it works: integrates with Twitch EventSub (channel.ad_break.begin) and the Ads Schedule API.
+It runs per channel, automatically.
+- Setup: broadcasters just log in (OAuth requests channel:read:ads).
+No extra bot commands or env tokens required.
+- Configure: Owners/Managers open Dashboard → Producer tab → “Ad Announcements”.
+Toggle on/off and set the three messages.
+It’s enabled by default.
+- Notes: announcements are API‑driven; manual `!ads` commands are not needed.

 ### Public Viewer Pages
 - Viewer Hub: `http://localhost:3000/viewer/{channel}` (cups, standings, queue)